South Bristol Link

-Government gives full approval to South Bristol Link
+Government grants full approval

 The South Bristol Link section of the West of England MetroBus Network has been granted Full Approval by the Department for Transport.